XxJoHnCeExX/Model-Training/README.md

 jupyter notebook object_detection_tutorial.ipynb
 pip install --ignore-installed --upgrade tensorflow-gpu==1.15.0
 ```
-I downgrade to TF 1.15 for the rest of this tutroail due to code issues.
+I downgrade to TF 1.15 for the rest of this tutorial due to code issues.
 # 7. Gather and Label Pictures (taken from link):

 https://github.com/tzutalin/labelImg